15 Small Studio Apartment Decorating Ideas That Feel Bigger

 • Layer your lighting with pendants, table lamps, and candles instead of relying on overhead fixtures alone

-These are techniques anyone can learn and apply regardless of budget.
+These techniques work at any budget.
 What you can’t learn from a list, though, is the willingness to let your space actually be yours rather than some generic version of what a small apartment is “supposed” to look like.

 The tiger rug.
 The Snorlax plush.
 The Monet poster.
-The burger-shaped pillow.
-These all come from people who stopped worrying about what their studio should be and started making it into something they actually wanted to come home to.
+The burger pillow.
+These all come from people who stopped worrying about what their studio should look like and started making it into something they actually wanted to come home to.

 That shift is where real small studio decorating begins.
-So go make your space weird and wonderful and completely, unapologetically yours.
+So go make your space weird, wonderful, and completely, unapologetically yours.
+You’ve got everything you need to start right now.

 Leave a Reply